Coopersmith Career Consulting | Evaluated Learning Experience

 March 2022 - Present.

-Vietnam Veterans Suffering, Activism, and Memory (HIS-422) will assess the student’s knowledge of the experience of Vietnam veterans in the United States, focusing on the areas of suffering, activism, and memory.
-The problems of readjustment, PTSD, and Agent Orange exposure are among the areas of suffering discussed.
+Vietnam Veterans Suffering, Activism, and Memory (HIS-422) assesses students' knowledge of the experience of Vietnam veterans in the United States, focusing on the areas of suffering, activism, and memory.
+The problems of readjustment, PTSD, and Agent Orange exposure are among the issues discussed.
 The study of activism begins with veterans’ protesting the war, and continues to advocacy, lobbying, and hunger strikes for government services for Vietnam veterans and compensation for Agent Orange victims.
 The role of Vietnam veterans in pursuing and attaining elective office is also discussed.
 American attitudes towards veterans and the Vietnam War itself are examined from initial stereotypes through reconciliation via public tributes and the National Vietnam Veterans Memorial.
 Varying attitudes towards the Memorial are examined as well as the role of the Vietnam veteran in popular culture.